VOL. 128 | NO. 250 | Tuesday, December 24, 2013

 Stephens will come to the post from being deputy superintendent for Shelby County Schools, overseeing the day-to-day operation of the merged school district as it went into its first school year.

 Earlier Friday, the Germantown Schools board selected Jason Manuel, principal of Houston Middle School, as Germantown superintendent.

 And Millington Schools board members selected David Roper, the former superintendent of schools in Birmingham, Ala., to be their director of schools.
 Roper is currently a professor of education at Middle Tennessee State University.

 The Collierville Schools board was the first of the six suburban boards to come to contract terms with a superintendent, hiring former Shelby County Schools superintendent John Aitken.

 That leaves the Lakeland and Arlington municipal schools districts.
-Leaders of both towns signed an agreement this fall that states both school systems will use the same schools director or superintendent.
+Leaders of both towns signed an agreement that states both school systems will use the same schools director or superintendent.